About MBE Facilitator Training | Charlton Hall, MMFT, PhD | Contact | FAQs | Gallery

 Help Center | Mindful Moments | MBE Program Overview | NBCC ACEP #7022

 The Mindfulness-Based Ecotherapy (MBE) program is a 12-week seminar designed to be held once per week .
 The Mindful Ecotherapy Center has been training therapists and counselors to facilitate this program since 2015.
-We maintain a directory of certified MBE facilitators who are graduates of the training and certification program.
+We maintain a directory of MBE facilitators who are graduates of the facilitator program.
 Professional counselors and therapists have found these skills to be a welcomed asset to their practices, and participants who have attended the program have reported increased self-esteem, self-awareness, and self-efficacy.
 Participants also report increased coping skills for depression, anxiety, and trauma.

-If you are a mental health professional considering adding ecotherapy to your skill set, then the Mindfulness-Based Ecotherapy Facilitator Certification might be of interest to you.
+If you are a mental health professional considering adding ecotherapy to your skill set, then the Mindfulness-Based Ecotherapy Facilitator Program might be of interest to you.
 Click here to learn more about the course, or complete the contact form at the bottom of this page.

 The Mindfulness-Based Ecotherapy Program consists of 12 skill sets facilitated by the Mindfulness-Based Ecotherapy Workbook.
 The Mindfulness-Based Ecotherapy program is a 12-week program, with one session per week.
 At each session, one of the 12 skills of Mindfulness-Based Ecotherapy is discussed and practiced.
 The skills of Mindfulness-Based Ecotherapy (MBE) include: